-Theresa-India Young (1[phone redacted]), fiber artist, teacher, and griot devoted her professional life to studying world cultures, nature and the practices of European tapestry, Ikat, Kente, Backstrap, and Navaho weaving.
+Theresa-India Young (1950-2008), fiber artist, teacher, and griot devoted her professional life to studying world cultures, nature and the practices of European tapestry, Ikat, Kente, Backstrap, and Navaho weaving.
 She taught these diverse cultural and artistic skills at the Museum of Fine Arts, Boston for twenty years.
 Prior to her appointment at the MFA, she taught costume/textile design at the Elma Lewis School of Fine Arts and Roxbury Community College.

 I am Theresa's friend of 22 years.
 I established the Theresa-India Young Scholarship committee, which has presented The Theresa Show at United South End Settlements since 2013.
 Monies raised from show sales funded Theresa's six scholarship at MassArt in the Fibers Dept. I deeded her papers to University Archives Joseph P. Healey Library at UMASS Boston.